cosmicsuami/CodeAlpha_Phishing_Awareness/README.md

 # Phishing Education and Awareness Project

-This project, developed as part of the Code Alpha Internship Program, aims to promote awareness and understanding of phishing attacks.
+This project aims to promote awareness and understanding of phishing attacks.
 It provides educational resources and a simulation tool to demonstrate how phishing works and how to defend against it.

 ---